erezsob/thumbnail-microservice/README.md

 # Thumbnailer

-Thumbnailer is a npm module that is a mountable express app, which serves rescaled imagesof gives image URLs
+Thumbnailer is a mountable express app, which serves rescaled images of given image URLs

 ### Installation